LAS VEGAS DRUG CRIMES LAWYER

 Since the laws haven’t officially changed yet, it’s in your best interest to abstain from driving after partaking in marijuana.
 Otherwise, it could lead to severe penalties.

 Most drug charge cases in Nevada are eligible to be sealed.
-However, the amount of time it takes to receive a criminal record seal depends on the conviction.
+However, the amount of time it takes to seal a criminal record seal depends on the conviction.
 Furthermore, you must wait until the required amount of time has passed before becoming eligible.

 If your case is dismissed, you may be eligible for an immediate criminal record seal.
 Contact us today to learn more.